jgarzik/sqawk/doc/database.md

 - Direct value insertion with the `VALUES` clause
 - All columns must be provided in the correct order
 - No column mapping or partial column insertion

+### UPDATE Statement

+The `UPDATE` statement supports:

+- Updating one or more columns in all rows (`UPDATE table SET col = value`)
+- Conditional updates with the `WHERE` clause (`UPDATE table SET col = value WHERE condition`)
+- Simple assignments with literal values (`UPDATE users SET age = 30`)
+- Using the same conditions and operators as in the WHERE clause for filtering

 ### DELETE Statement